ekrsulov/ttpe/doc/docs/plugins/catalog/edit.md

 ## Edge Cases & Limitations

-- **Selection Requirements**: Control Point Alignment panel only appears when points with Bézier handles are selected
+- **Selection Requirements**: Point panel only appears when exactly one point is selected
+- **Control Point Alignment**: Alignment controls only show for control points with paired handles
 - **Command Types**: Not all command types support all alignment modes (e.g., Line commands have no handles)
+- **Z Command Operations**:
+  - Add Z Command only available when last point is at M position and subpath doesn't already have a Z
+  - Delete/Convert Z operations only available for M commands with closing Z
-- **Z Command Handling**: Closing Z commands reference the last M command in their subpath
+  - Z commands reference the last M command in their subpath
-- **Symmetric Constraints**: Changing handle length in symmetric mode updates both handles simultaneously
+- **Mirrored Constraints**: Changing handle length in mirrored mode updates both handles simultaneously
 - **Performance**: Complex paths with many points may experience slower manipulation on lower-end devices
 - **Handle Visibility**: Handles only visible when their anchor point is selected
+- **Position Tolerance**: Points are considered "at M position" with a tolerance of 0.1 units
-- **Undo/Redo**: Each handle adjustment creates an undo state (may create many undo steps during dragging)
+- **Undo/Redo**: Each position adjustment creates an undo state (may create many undo steps during editing)

 ## Related